 When Might You Need Sonar Drain Tracing?

-Discovering the precise location and depth of a drain is useful in a number of situations:
+Discovering the precise location and depth of a drain with a sonde drainage survey is useful in a number of situations:

 - If you’re extending your home or making alterations to a property, you will need to ensure you’re not too close to public sewers.
 If you are, you’ll require permission from the local authority.